 15. Drag and drop page builders

 The drag & drop builders brought a new enhancement in WordPress.
-If you come across any other website builders platforms like Wix, Weebly, or Squarespace then you can start working on WordPress in no time.
+If you come across any other website builder platforms like Wix, Weebly, or Squarespace then you can start working on WordPress in no time.

 These drag & drop page builders are very popular nowadays.
 You can build super fancy websites using these tools without knowing any code.